Planning Your Living Will

 IlliniCare Health recommends all of our plan members take the time to create a living will, designate a power of attorney and provide their advance directive to their Primary Care Provider (PCP).

-You can complete the Illinois Power of Attorney for Health Care form found on the Illinois Department on Aging website.
-Click here for this form.
-Or you can call IlliniCare Health member services at 1-866-329-4701 or TDD/TTY 1-866-811-2452.
+You can complete the Illinois Power of Attorney for Health Care form (PDF) found on the Illinois Department on Aging website.
+Or you can call IlliniCare Health member services at 866-329-4701 or (TTY: 711).